rentruewang/learning-machine/zh/src/intro.md

 ## What exactly is machine learning?

 _"Machine learning (ML) is the study of computer algorithms that improve automatically through experience and by the use of data.
 It is seen as a part of artificial intelligence.
-Machine learning algorithms build a model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to do so."_ --- Widipedia
+Machine learning algorithms build a model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to do so."_ --- Wikipedia

 Woah, woah!
 That's a mouthful!
 What is it supposed to mean?